< Go to Stroller and Car Seat Combos

 Bottom line: Easy to push & turn, but attaching car seats is not ideal

 The Mountain Buggy Swift had respectable scores in every metric but the one that really counted for a car seat stroller combination review.
-This product took a hit in overall rank because it just isn't doesn't work that well with car seats.
+This product took a hit in overall rank because it just doesn't work that well with car seats.
 Mountain Buggy earned one of the lower scores in this metric because the car seat required excessive pressure to connect and sometimes we thought it was attached when it wasn't.
-Unfortunately for the Buggy, which performed well in most other metrics, the car seat attachment metric made up a large percentage of the final score.
-So despite the Buggy offering good maneuverability, a great bottle holder, and a good safety score it wasn't enough to overcome the car seat attachment challenges.
+Unfortunately for the Buggy, which performed well in most other metrics, the car seat attachment metric made up a significant percentage of the final score.
+So despite the Buggy offering good maneuverability, a great bottle holder, and nicer quality it wasn't enough to overcome the car seat attachment challenges.

-The Mountain Buggy Swift is a smaller off road stroller with 10 inch rubber air filled tires, adjustable handlebar, aluminum frame, locking swivel front wheel, and super cool bottle holder.
+The Mountain Buggy Swift is a smaller off-road stroller with 10-inch rubber air filled tires, adjustable handlebar, aluminum frame, locking swivel front wheel, and super cool bottle holder.
 This stroller boasts a shorter footprint, curb popping capabilities, and good maneuverability.
-It offers a fairly large storage bin, but only a small canopy and no parent console.
-It is a pretty interesting stroller option that didn't do that well for car seat attachment despite offering car seat adapters for several brands of infant car seats.
+It offers a decent storage bin, but only a small canopy and no parent console.
+It is an interesting stroller option that didn't do that well for car seat attachment despite offering car seat adapters for several brands of infant car seats.